miso

 Internal

-runEffect :: Effect parent model action -> ComponentInfo parent -> model -> (model, [Schedule action]) Source #
+runEffect :: Effect parent props model action -> ComponentInfo parent props -> model -> (model, [Schedule action]) Source #

 Internal function used to unwrap an Effect